This is the maintenance schedule and associated service intervals for the Honda VTR1000F FireStorm.

-The Honda VTR1000F (designation “SC36”) was a 90 degree V-twin sport bike produced by Honda from 1997 to 2005.
+The Honda VTR1000F Firestorm (designation “SC36”) is/was a 90 degree V-twin sport bike produced by Honda from 1997 to 2005.
 Known worldwide as the Firestorm, in the USA it was marketed as the SuperHawk.

-It was the street-going sibling to the fire-breathing Honda RC51 that was intended to beat Ducati at their own game.
+The VTR1000F Firestorm was the street-going sibling to the fire-breathing and fuel-injected Honda RC51 that was intended to beat Ducati at their own game.

 Honda VTR1000F Firestorm Maintenance Schedule